Preservation, Restoration, Conservation

-With an emphasis on preservation, it’s no surprise Biltmore prides itself on having an in-house conservation department.
-This work continues today under the direction of the next generation of family, led by Bill Cecil Jr. and his children and Dini Cecil Pickering and her children.
-Preservation at Biltmore covers much more than major restoration projects—although those are significant investments.
+With the expertise of our in-house conservation department and the dedicated support of our employees, Biltmore’s story continues today under the direction of the next generation of family, led by Bill Cecil, Jr., and his children and Dini Cecil Pickering and her children.

 Gold Gothic Icon